b-hayes/b-hayes/articles/2021-04-13-exception-and-error-handling-in-php.md

 Nice!

 ## Optional 5th rule => Register a shutdown function.
 What if PHP itself crashes due to a fatal error.
-Hoe can it execute your try catch if the php process is no lonver running?
+Hoe can it execute your try catch if the php process is no longer running?
 // TODO : fix this section up.
 ```php
 function fatality()